 This point echoes part of the quote from Bell above: this conversation confronts us with a sense of “social responsibility toward and with others” and challenges us to be “social actors who have a sense of their own agency.”
 Part of developing this sense of agency involves coming to terms with how our thinking, values, beliefs, attitudes, investments, and assumptions have been shaped by the world around us.
 Through our readings, discussions, and assignments, our class will help us develop this sense of agency and, I hope, a sense for our social responsibility as well.

 On a final note, I want to clarify that your grade and success in the course does not depend on you sharing my investments, values, and beliefs.
 You are welcome to disagree, and you are welcome to challenge my thinking.
 I have read and thought about these concerns quite a bit, but I still have room to grow and learn.
 That being said, the course will ask you to challenge your own thinking as well.
-Ultimately, your success in the course depends not on your individual beliefs but on your ability to produce writing that shows critical thinking and an understanding of academic writing conventions and expectations related to argumentation, research, citation, structure, and style.
+Ultimately, your success in the course depends not on your individual beliefs but on your ability to produce writing that shows critical thinking and an understanding of academic writing conventions and expectations related to analysis, argumentation, research, structure, and style.